 Gerudo Wasteland Tower Region - Great Fairy Tera

 Tera's Great Fairy Fountain is a bit harder to locate since it doesn't have the telltale sign on the map of a small pool of water.
 To find this fairy fountain you'll need to go to the Dragon's Exile area of the Gerudo Wasteland.
-You'll locate the skeleton of a dragon there and near the tip of its tail is Tera' Great Fairy Fountain.
+You'll locate the skeleton of a dragon there and near the tip of its tail is Tera's Great Fairy Fountain.

 How to Find the Great Horse Fairy

 There is a fifth Great Fairy in Hyrule, though she has nothing to do with armor upgrading.
 To find the Great Horse Fairy Fountain you'll need to go to the Lake Tower Region of Hyrule.
 Look on your map for the Lake of the Horse God, and at the end of the path leading past the lake, you'll find the Great Horse Fairy Malanya.
-Malanya has the unique ability to resurrect any of the horse you've registered that have perished during your adventure.
-So if you had an equine friend that you've lost, you could bring them back.
-However, Malanya also requires patronage, and you'll have to give up 1,000 rupees before she'll provide her services.
+Malanya has the unique ability to resurrect any of the horse you've registered that has perished during your adventure.
+So, if you had an equine friend that you've lost, you could bring them back.
+However, Malanya also requires patronage, and you'll have to pony up 1,000 rupees before she'll provide her services.